 Some people consider adoption as the only responsible way to approach the issue of parenting a child on an already crowded planet.
 They want to have the experience of parenting a child without adding to the population burden already weighing down our planet.
-For these people, fertility (or the lack of fertility) never enters the equation.
+For these people, fertility (or infertility) never enters the equation.

 Others, however, approach adoption only after they fail to conceive a genetically linked child.
 Infertility is insidious.
 In addition to preventing you from conceiving and bearing a child “like everyone else,” infertility can lower your self-esteem.
 No matter how accomplished you may be in other areas, once you begin to battle the specter of infertility, it is easy to see yourself as a failure.
 And even after you “move on” with your life, the fact of infertility can still rankle.